- Afibrinogenemia congenital

 - Do women with afibrinogenemia have a higher risk for complications during pregnancy?

 Afibrinogenemia, sometimes called congenital afibrinogenemia, is an inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a lack (deficiency) of a protein called fibrinogen (or factor I), which is needed for the blood to clot.
+It occurs when there is a lack (deficiency) of a protein called fibrinogen (or coagulation factor I), which is needed for the blood to clot.
 Affected individuals may be susceptible to severe bleeding (hemorrhaging) episodes, particularly during infancy and childhood.
 Afibrinogenemia is thought to be transmitted as an autosomal recessive trait.
+Treatment may include cryoprecipitate (a blood product containing concentrated fibrinogen and other clotting factors), fibrinogen (RiaSTAP) or plasma (the liquid portion of the blood which contains clotting factors).

-In afibrinogenemia, with fibrinogen levels less than 0.1 g/L, bleeding manifestations range from mild to severe.
-Umbilical cord hemorrhage frequently provides an early alert to the abnormality.
-Other bleeding manifestations include the following:
+In afibrinogenemia, with fibrinogen levels less than 0.1 g/L, bleeding abnormalities range from mild to severe.
+Bleeding from the umbilical cord just after birth frequently provides an early alert to the abnormality.
+Other symptoms include the following:

 - The liquid portion of the blood (plasma)